Types of Anesthesia

-During surgery, you will be given some form of anesthesia, which are medicines given to relieve of pain and sensation during surgery.
-The type and dosage of anesthesia is given by the anesthesiologist.
+During surgery, you will be given some form of anesthesia, which are medicines given to relieve pain and sensation during surgery.
 Before surgery, you will meet with the physician anesthesiologist or nurse anesthetist.
 The anesthesiologist will review your medical condition and history to plan the appropriate anesthetic for surgery.

 There are various forms of anesthesia.
 The type of anesthesia you get will depend on the type of surgery and your medical condition.
 Sedatives (to make you sleepy) and analgesics (to ease the pain) may also be used as part of the anesthesia process.
 The different types of anesthesia include the following: